- The cost of a dental cleaning is relatively inexpensive. The average cost ranges from $70 to $250 for adults and $50 to $150 for children.

 Dental cleaning, or “prophylaxis” is differentiated in terms of price mainly by the age of the patient.

-It doesn’t matter how strict your oral hygiene routine is.
-Plaque will always build up.
-That is why you will need to make sure you visit your dentist one to two times a year to remove it.
+It doesn’t matter how strict your oral hygiene routine is or how often your routine cleanings take place.
+Plaque will always build up, and home methods may be ineffective, no matter if you have deciduous or permanent teeth.
+That is why you will need to make sure to set a dental cleaning appointment with your dentist one to two times a year for a professional cleaning and plaque removal.

 Doing this consistently can help prevent the need for more expensive medical procedures.
 Cosmetic treatments such as teeth whitening can also be avoided, since teeth cleaning helps to remove stains.

 To determine how deep the cleaning should be you will need an X-ray.
-If you refuse to have it, most dental hygienists will agree to perform the procedure anyway, but it won’t be as comprehensive.
+If you refuse to have it, some dental hygienists might agree to perform a simple cleaning anyway, but it won’t be as comprehensive.

 Full mouth debridement is often confused with regular cleaning.
 These procedures are, however, not the same thing.
 An FMD helps diagnose what is going on inside your mouth.
 A regular cleaning does not.

-Symptoms of needing this procedure are highly inflamed or swollen gums and tough, hardened tartar on the surface of the teeth.
+Symptoms of needing this procedure are highly inflamed or swollen gums, gum disease and tough, hardened tartar on the surface of the teeth.
+It is performed when there is so much build up on the teeth that the dentist can’t see them well enough to make a diagnosis.

 Any other procedures that need to be performed will be scheduled four to six weeks later.
 During that time you will have to follow the hygienists’ instructions vis a vis oral hygiene.
 This will also give your gums time to heal.